hualuzhou/hualuzhou.github.io/_research/4-lipophilicBioactives.md

 the potential crystallizations.
 Besides, the nanocarriers are kinetically stable, and thus increase the stability of LBs in solutions.
 The nanoemulsion is one of common food-grade nanocarriers, where the emulsifiers can reduce the interfacial free energy of O/W phases.
 It has been reported that it effectively increases the water-solubility, gastrointestinal stability and adsorption of LBs.
-Hualu A structual design approach to optimize these delivery systems, where we can optimize different oil phases, emulsifier types, and strtuctual properties of emulsions, by maximazing their encapsulating and delivery efficiency.
+A structual design approach to optimize these delivery systems, where we can optimize different oil phases, emulsifier types, and strtuctual properties of emulsions, by maximazing their encapsulating and delivery efficiency.